Optimal design for linear models via gradient flow: Preliminaries and toolkits

 \section{Preliminaries and toolkits}

-We present here the OED problem in its conventional discrete setting (\Cref{sec:oed}).
-We then describe Wasserstein gradient flow, a fundamental tool that enables extension of OED to the continuous sampling space (\Cref{sec:wass}).
+We present here the OED problem in its conventional discrete setting (Section~\ref{sec:oed}).
+We then describe Wasserstein gradient flow, a fundamental tool that enables extension of OED to the continuous sampling space (Section~\ref{sec:wass}).